 This is a reference to the crest over the Crested Gecko’s eyes that resemble eyelashes.

-Those crests are why the Crested Gecko is also called the “eyelash gecko”.
+The ciliatus are why the Crested Gecko is also called the “eyelash gecko”.

 Its eyes have a transparent scale that keeps them moist.
 The Crested Gecko keeps its eyes clean by using its tongue to wipe away dirt and debris.

-Its tail is prehensile, which means the Crested Gecko can use it to grab onto branches, etc. It also has lamellae pads on the tail, which help to support the gecko as it goes from one branch to another.
+That means the Crested Gecko can use it to grab onto branches, etc. It also has lamellae pads on the tail, which help to support the gecko as it goes from one branch to another.